RaspAP/raspap-docs/docs/wireguard.md

 Due to WireGuard’s design, both computers on either end of the VPN tunnel will need to have each other's public key.
 This is discussed below.

+!!! note "Note"
-> :information_source: **Note:** For security reasons, the local (server) private key is not displayed in the UI.
+    For security reasons, the local (server) private key is not displayed in the UI.
 The peer private key is encoded in the QR code and available to download in the `client.conf` file.

 If you wish to regenerate local or peer keypairs (or both), simply tap or click the magic button :fontawesome-solid-wand-magic-sparkles: and choose **Save settings**.
 Alternatively, to remove a server or peer configuration entirely, disable the desired toggle and **Save settings**.
 This will delete the public/private keypair and the associated configuration.